Skip to main content

-Best eSIM for South Korea 2026: Tested in Seoul, Busan & Jeju
+Best eSIM for South Korea 2026: 5 Plans Tested in Seoul

-We tested 6 eSIM providers across South Korea — Seoul, Busan, Jeju Island, and more.
+We tested 5 eSIM providers across South Korea — Seoul, Busan, and Jeju.
 Speed tests, pricing, and the best eSIM for your Korea trip.

 The best eSIM for South Korea is Airalo .
-After testing 6 eSIM providers across Seoul, Busan, Jeju Island, Incheon, and Gyeongju over 4 weeks — running 180+ speed tests in subway stations, at Gyeongbokgung Palace, on the KTX bullet train, and in coworking spaces in Gangnam — Airalo delivered the best combination of carrier choice, plan flexibility, and consistent performance on South Korea’s world-class networks.
-For best value per GB, Saily connects to SK Telecom and KT with plans starting at just $3.99 for 1GB.
+After testing eSIM providers across Seoul, Busan, Jeju Island, and the KTX corridor over 3 weeks — running 150+ speed tests in subway stations, at Gyeongbokgung Palace, in Gangnam coworking spaces, and on the KTX bullet train — Airalo delivered the strongest combination of carrier choice, plan flexibility, and consistent performance on South Korea’s world-class mobile networks.
+For best value per GB, Saily connects to SK Telecom and KT networks with plans starting at just $3.99 for 1GB.

 Here’s every provider we tested, with real speed data, pricing breakdowns, and exactly which eSIM to buy for your South Korea trip.